iisys-hof/map-matching-2/README.md

 When disabling the intermediate MMap files (`--memory-mapped-preparation off`), the "Max RAM" usage looks lower, but in fact, there is less "shared memory" used.
 So the actual RAM usage during preparation is higher, because less memory is mapped on disk.
-However, less "shared memory" means less overhead, and thus the total memory is less and the computational speed is much higher.
+However, less "shared memory" means less overhead, and thus the total memory is less, and the computational speed is much higher.
 Even faster than the old version.

 This is a bit difficult to understand, but try it out for yourself and watch the actual memory usage of both variants